 The Damage Progresses

-I was in my early years of grammer school when Mr. Lantz was sharing his wonderful secret with me.
+I was in my early years of grammar school when Mr. Lantz was sharing his wonderful secret with me.
 I remember so clearly sitting in front of the TV and drawing with him.
 Memories of drawing after that get a little fuzzy ...

 At different times during my growing-up years, I got art kits, books, supplies.
 I don't remember any classes or formal training until a very disappointing high school art class my senior year.
 So I suspect it was a library book, or maybe a book from an art kit, or maybe even one of those Walter Foster books ... but at some point I learned a new secret ...